The Rivals Poster

 This is emphasized by images of Hosmer Field, Mountain Valley’s home field; where the iconic smoke stacks of the mill dominate the distance.
 As the largest employer in the community the mill is a constant reminder of the identity of the city.
 But you also learn that sports, especially football, are a source of civic pride in the blue-collar community.
 Success on the field is emphasized by the stern-but-fair coach Aylward, who ensures that his players are prepared and focused on the task at hand.

 Cape Elizabeth is quite different.
 Success in academia is equaled only by success on the field of competition, as evident by the numerous state titles and championship won and earned over the years.
-In a light-hearted momentum coach Aaron Fileo even mentioned that Cape won a state chess championship.
+In a light-hearted moment coach Aaron Fileo mentioned that Cape won a state chess championship.

 “We won in chess.
 I didn’t know it was played, but we won it,” Aaron would proclaim.